heyx3/Bplus.jl/docs/Resources.md

 Additionally, you can provide [buffer data](Resources.md#Buffer) to the shader in one of two forms, explained below.

-**Important note**: The packing of buffer data into one a shader block follows very specific rules, most commonly "std140" and "std430".
-See the [Buffer section](Resources.md#Buffer) for some helpers to pack data correctly.
+**Important note**: The packing of buffer data into one a shader block follows very specific layout rules, most commonly "std140" and "std430".
+See the [Buffer section](Resources.md#Buffer) for helper macros to pack data correctly.

 #### Uniform Buffers